pranitjaiswal4/professional-career/content/post/jupyter/index.md

 ---
-title: Data Mining Project - Real or Not?
+title: Data Mining Project - Practice Classifiers
+subtitle: Real or Not?
 NLP with Disaster Tweets
-subtitle:
 summary: • Project based on a Kaggle Competition on Classifiers in data mining.
 • Created a jupyter notebook (using python) to refine given data and conclude results.
 • Predicted which Tweets are about real disasters and which ones are not.